SerenTera/afk-notify/README.md

       }  //Remember to close your brackets! :)
   })
 ```
-2. In config.js, add your config name object with the 3 properties
+2. In config.json, add your config name object with one of the 3 properties
 ```
-confignamehere:{ //Description if needed
-		enable:true,         //enable or disable
-		afknotify:true,     //true to use afknotify, false to use notify (notifies without checking afk status) timeout:60000       //afk timeout duration.
-Not doing most ingame stuff for 60000ms in this example will start notifying user of event if it happens.
-	},
+"confignamehere": "notify"
 ```
-## TOdo
-- debugs if needed
-- add more function?

-## Additional notes
-This module as well as tera-notifier is very new and thus I do not know of the impact on the performance of tera if you use this.
-As far as I know, there should not be major impacts to the performance.
-If so, please cease use of both this module and tera-notifier